PaddlePaddle/Paddle/benchmark/fluid/README.md

 # Fluid Benchmark

-This directory contains several models and tools that used to run Fluid benchmarks for local and distributed training.
+This directory contains several models configurations and tools that used to run Fluid benchmarks for local and distributed training.